Carlos Albizu University - Miami Data & Information Overview

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Carlos Albizu University - Miami is 100%.
 This is higher than the national average of 47%.

 Retention and Graduation Rates at Carlos Albizu University - Miami

 Freshmen Retention Rate

-The on-time graduation rate is the percent of first-time, full time students who obtain their bachelor's degree in four years or less.
-This rate is 25% for first-time, full-time students at Carlos Albizu University - Miami, which is lower than the national rate of 33.3%.
+The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
+This rate at Carlos Albizu University - Miami for first-time, full-time students is 100%, which is better than the national average of 33.3%.

-Carlos Albizu University - Miami Is Not Very Diverse
+Carlos Albizu University - Miami Undergraduate Student Diversity

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Carlos Albizu University - Miami, see our tuition and fees and room and board pages.